codecasts/php-alpine/README.md

 ### Dockerfile

-You may skil the ca-certificates part if you replace HTTPS by HTTP but you should not.
+You may skip the ca-certificates part if you replace HTTPS by HTTP but you should not.
 PHP packages will eventually install ca-certificates anyway.

 ```dockerfile
 # change to Alpine 3.6 you like.